North Korea May Also Be Developing Submarine Missiles and Biological Weapons

 “That the North Koreans have [biological] agents is known, by various means,” one senior U.S. official told the Post.
 “The lingering question is, why have they acquired the materials and developed the science, but not yet produced weapons?”

 Though the bioweapons program is even more secretive than Kim’s efforts to obtain a nuclear weapon, he does want the world to know he has many of the pieces in place.
-In June of 2015 state-run North Korean media broadcast video of Kim’s trip to the Pyongyang Biotechnical Institute.
+In June of 2015 state-run North Korean media broadcast video of Kim’s trip to the Pyongyang Bio-technical Institute.
 The North claimed the industrial-sized equipment was used to make biological pesticides, but they could also be used to grow microbes in bulk and transform bacterial spores into powder.

-North Korea likely used liquid VX to assassinate Kim’s estranged half brother, Kim Jong Nam, in February, but whether the leader plans to use other biological agents as a weapon or just a deterrent is unclear as well.
+North Korea likely used liquid VX to assassinate Kim’s estranged half-brother, Kim Jong-nam, in February, but whether the leader plans to use other biological agents as a weapon or just a deterrent is unclear as well.

 What we do know is that the situation in North Korea is becoming untenable.
-That was the conclusion of Jeffrey Feltman, the U.N. under-secretary-general for political affairs, who just completed the first official U.N. visit to North Korea in 6 years.
-Feltman said that upon meeting Ri Yong Ho, the North Korean minister for foreign affairs, they “agreed that the current situation was the most tense and dangerous peace and security issue in the world today.”
+That was the conclusion of Jeffrey Feltman, the U.N. under-secretary-general for political affairs, who just completed the first official U.N. visit to North Korea in six years.
+Feltman said that upon meeting Ri Yong-ho, the North Korean minister for foreign affairs, they “agreed that the current situation was the most tense and dangerous peace and security issue in the world today.”

-Feltman said there’s still time for a diplomatic solution, but worried that a miscalculation could lead to conflict.
+Feltman said there’s still time for a diplomatic solution, but is worried that a miscalculation could lead to conflict.
 “Time is of the essence,” he said.

 Comments